At Pulpex we respect your privacy and are committed to protecting your personal data.

 If you decline to provide personal data

-Where we need to collect personal data by law, or under the terms of a contract we have with you, and you do not wish to provide that data when requested, it is probable that we will not be able to perform the contract we have, or are trying to enter into, with you (for example, to provide you with goods or services).
+Where we need to collect personal data by law, or under the terms of a contract we have with you, and you do not wish to provide that data when requested, it is probable that we will not be able to perform the contract we have, or are trying to enter into.
 In this case, we may have to cancel a product or service you have with us but we will notify you if this is the case at the time.